Folium Systems

 • Ownership

-What does Folium Systems build across the full operating system?
+What does Folium Systems build across the full service map?

 Folium Systems builds the controlled operating layer around a business: startup product paths, AI-ready websites, web apps, backend/API/database systems, workflow software, portals, dashboards, agents, ModelOps, AgentOps, AI operations, runtime placement, proof gates, commerce, fintech-adjacent workflows, workforce adoption, and AI search infrastructure.